BOARD & GOVERNANCE

 SISN was formed in February 2015 in Lazio, Italy, by 39 members representing academia, practice, donor organizations, policy makers, government, think tanks, NGOs and foundations.

-The ten-strong, multi-sectoral, Board of international implementation experts is led by Prof David Pelletier.
+The ten strong, multi-sectoral, Board of international implementation experts is led by Professor David Pelletier.
 The Board commits to maintaining a scientific and professional society that upholds the values of integrity, neutrality, inclusivity, transparency, accountability and continuous learning.

 Dr. David Pelletier

 David Pelletier is Professor of Nutrition Policy in the Division of Nutritional Sciences at Cornell University.
 His research, teaching and public engagement focuses on improved methods for the analysis and design of nutrition policy, tools for the scaling up of nutrition interventions and the application of implementation science to nutrition.
 He has conducted or supervised research and project work in Burkina Faso, Ethiopia, Kenya, Lesotho, Malawi, Mali, Mozambique, Nigeria, Uganda, Zambia, China, Bolivia, Guatemala, Peru and Haiti.

 He has consulted on nutrition strategy development with the World Bank, USAID, UNICEF, WHO, the Bill and Melinda Gates Foundation, the Academy for Educational Development and the International Food Policy Research Institute.
 His most recent projects include, the Mainstreaming Nutrition Initiative, the Micronutrient Program Assessment Project, and the African Nutrition Security Partnership, a four-country project in collaboration with UNICEF to strengthen the implementation of national multisectoral nutrition policies, plans and programs.

 Dr. Mandana Arabi